View INSTANT Quotes

 Not every type of permanent life insurance policy will allow you to withdraw or take policy loans against the cash value.

-An indexed universal life policy allows for cash withdrawals or tax-free loans but what if any, are the tax ramifications?
+An indexed universal life policy allows for cash withdrawals or tax-free loans, but what, if any, are the tax ramifications?

 The tax treatment of the IUL cash value is what makes it such a powerful investment tool.